alytalante/Debate-Video/README.md

 3. Using Mongoose, the app's API allows for users to query data in the database.
 On the front-end this is connected to a search bar which accepts user input and query's the database using this input.

-<h1>Approach Taken:</h1>

-Since this project was designed for the National Parliamentary Tournament of Excellence, the goal was to create a simple and user friendly display to allow competitors, coaches, and tournamenmt adminstrators to quickly reference point totals per team.
-Additionally, the data-entry side of the application was designed to be straightforward, allowing for POST and PATCH requests to the API.

-<h1>What I learned:</h1>

-This was one of my earliest projects working with NODE to make a REST API capable of CRUD operations.
-I had worked previously with 3rd party APIs, but this required me to understand how to develope my own as well as how to connect to a database.

-If I work to go back and rework the application from scratch, I would focus on performing more data operations server-side rather than client-side.
-I would also dive a bit deeper into best practices for constructing data-entry forms.
-This form is functional, but in the future I will aim for optimal.

 <h1>Visuals and Features:</h1>